phongvcao/vim-stardict/README.md

     " vim-stardict split is a :vsplit (or :split) let g:stardict_split_size = 20

-	" This option should only be set if your Vim is compiled with +python " and -python3 options (in other words, if your Vim doesn't support " Python 3):
-	" let g:stardict_prefer_python3 = 0

 	" Map vim-stardict's commands
 	" Ready for typing the word in nnoremap <leader>sw :StarDict<Space>